 March 26, 2019

 It’s no coincidence that a lot of new moms decide to cut their hair short after having kids.
 You don’t have to worry about babies pulling it, it’s quick and easy, and it looks great!
-Celebrity mom Kristen Bell just posted a gorgeous new photo of her new haircut and her fans love it.
+When celebrity mom Kristen Bell posted a gorgeous new photo of her new mom haircut, her fans loved it.

 MamaMend is the only digital health companion app for new moms that provides personalized, evidence-based answers and curated connections to expert practitioners.